Edditoria/markdown-plus-plus/README.md

 :beer: Thank you so much! :pray:

-## Note to Original Repo from [@thomsmits][thomsmits_npp]

-Basically I revised the original repo from scratch.
-If you don't feel good about my settings, please comment.
-I'll try my best to improve.
-~~Or, use Thomsmits' current repo :)~~

 ## License

 Copyright for portions of [this repository][this_repo] are held by Thomas Smits, 2010 as part of [his repository][thomsmits_npp].
-All other copyright are held by Edditoria, 2012-2017.
+All other copyright are held by Edditoria, 2012-2018.

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).